 For mild to moderate curvate of the spine, it will not interfere with your daily routine, however, individuals with a severe form of Scoliosis have physical limitations.

-Therefore, the long-term outlook depends on the severity of Scoliosis.
+Therefore, the long-term outlook depends on the severity of this condition.

-Living with Scoliosis can be difficult however, you can look for help to manage the signs and symptoms of Scoliosis.
+Living with this disease can be difficult however, you can look for help to manage the signs and symptoms of Scoliosis.
 You may also want to look out for support groups as you can find encouragement and advice about dealing with Scoliosis on daily basis.